warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-_Example JSON document listing the keys to match:_
+_Example JSON document that lists the keys to match:_

 ```json
 {